Model-R/modleR/README.md

 Functions `do_any` and `do_many()` create a *model per partition, per algorithm*.
-The difference between these functions that `do_any()` performs modeling for one individual algorithm at a time, that can be chosen by using parameter `algo`, while `do_many()` can select multiple algorithms, with TRUE or FALSE statements (just as BIOMOD2 functions do).
+The difference between these functions that `do_any()` performs modeling for one individual algorithm at a time, that can be chosen by using parameter `algorithm`, while `do_many()` can select multiple algorithms, with TRUE or FALSE statements (just as BIOMOD2 functions do).

 The available algorithms are: